bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Thermal_comfort_indices_-_Universal_thermal_climate_index,_1979-2019.md

 above +46: extreme heat stress; +38 to +46: very strong heat stress; +32 to +38: strong heat stress; +26 to +32: moderate heat stress; +9 to +26: no thermal stress; +9 to 0: slight cold stress; 0 to -13: moderate cold stress; -13 to -27: strong cold stress; -27 to -40: very strong cold stress; below -40: extreme cold stress.

 **Data Sources**
-The universal thermal climate index (UTCI) is computed using data from the ECMWF ERA5 reanalysis and is part of the ERA5-HEAT (Human thErmAl comforT) dataset.
+The universal thermal climate index (UTCI) is computed using data from the ECMWF ERA5 reanalysis.

 **Supporting Information**
 The data was collated on behalf of the Copernicus Climate Change Service (C3S).
 Further information about this index can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/derived-utci-historical?tab=overview).